-SAFEGUARDING
+SAFEGUARDING & WELLBEING

 The children's safety and welfare are of paramount importance.
 We have a comprehensive safeguarding team at school at all times.
-Details regarding the school's safeguarding can be found in the Child Protection policy available on our website.
+Details regarding the school's safeguarding can be found in the Child Protection Policy available on our website.

-If you have any concerns regarding the safety or welfare of the children, please contact the designated safeguarding lead or one of the deputies.
-Further information can again be found on the school website with one click.
+If you have any concerns regarding the safety or welfare of the children, please contact the Designated Safeguarding Lead or one of the deputies.
+Further information can again be found on the school Website.

-Covid update: There is a

-strong focus on mental health and wellbeing this year for all students.
+Covid update: There is a strong focus on mental health and wellbeing for all students.
 We have a dedicated Covid mental health page on our website with supporting links.